107: No Such Thing As Gorillas On The Beach

 And if you produce more of them, it takes up more energy, so you can't make them as big.

-people who are more attractive, men-wise,
+Oh, and um, people who are more attractive, uh, men-wise, um, have worse sperm.

-So if you fed all your testosterone to building yourself ridiculously large biceps or a penis or whatever, then you.
+But actually, it's a trade-off.
+So, if you fed all your testosterone into building yourself ridiculously large biceps or a penis or whatever, then you

 So you have less healthy sperm?
+You've seen that room in the gym.

 I mean, I assume that's what they were doing.

-So yeah, keep going.
+So, yeah, keep going.

-So that's it.
+So, that's it.
+So,

-So there's too much testosterone going to making, lifting weights with your penis or whatever, so
+there's too much testosterone going to making, lifting weights with your penis or whatever, so you don't have enough leftover to make healthier sperm.
+I find that really surprising.

 I can't believe that testosterone is spent on attractiveness in that sense.

-And so there's a higher likelihood that you'll be able to fertilize one of them.
+Well, I suppose if you're spending on attractiveness, then you're going to attract more mates, and so there's a higher likelihood that you'll be able to fertilize one of them.

 So it's almost like, okay, well, never mind, the less attractive people will give you some better sperm instead.
+So that the one mate you finally do manage to seduce, you've got a higher chance

 Well, goodness, haven't we learnt a lot today?